michelledcruz/Text_Utils_App_using_React/README.md

 # React To-Do Task List with Accordions
 This project is a simple to-do task list built using React and accordions.
 It allows you to manage and organize your tasks in a collapsible accordion format.
+This project also consists of text utils application

 # Features
 Add new tasks with a title and description